katelynmichalove/CompetitiveAnalysis/README.md

 #### Weaknesses

-* Less appeal for those that are more serious about starting a business or launching a product
+* Less appeal for those that are more serious about starting a public business or launching a product outside of the website
 * No linkage to funding a personal cause
 * No equity funding

 #### Opportunities

-*
+* Assistance with a business launch outside of maintaining a presence on the site
+* Option to show a one time patronage to the creators instead of subscription base

 #### Threats

+* Losing users that wish to launch a business outside of the site
+* Users not wanting to commit to a subscription based funding

 #### User Flow